 - Myth busting: something everyone believes, but you know is actually wrong.
 We personally love being contrarian (we have an entire crash course on it), and being controversial is popular with any audience.

 Our examples: why segmentation is overrated, why paid online advertising doesn’t work, why you shouldn’t outsource content, why most product launch campaigns fail

 - What’s been really working in their space: new tech or tactic that has worked for them, something they’re excited about.

 Our examples: “The Reader,” the most effective B2B marketing email you can send

 - Benchmarks and best practices in your audience’s industry

-Our examples: a short guide on email deliverability for early stage startups, the guide to getting started with Email prospecting
+Our examples: Past results do not guarantee future performance: 4 questions to ask before you double down on a high-performing marketing tactic, a short guide on email deliverability for early stage startups, the guide to getting started with email prospecting

-- Team building is always a hot topic, no matter the industry or function you’re selling to.
+- Team building: no matter the industry or function you’re selling to.
 For example, if your audience is e-commerce marketing executives, they’ll be very interested in your insights about how to structure an e-commerce marketing team and how to find the best e-commerce marketing talent.

-Our examples: should I hire an in-house marketing employee, or work with an agency?, should my first business hire be marketing or sales?, Namogoo’s playbook for hiring and onboarding 26 employees across three countries during a pandemic
+Our examples: 10 signs your new CMO is failing, where fractional CMOs fall short (and the five questions to ask when hiring one), should I hire an in-house marketing employee, or work with an agency?, should my first business hire be marketing or sales?, building your first B2B marketing team

 The bottom line